connexcs/docs/docs/apps/components/chart.md

 **Charts** are visual representations of data that use symbols, colors, and shapes to communicate information clearly and efficiently.

-The 3 types of Charts we use are:
+The 5 types of Charts we use are:

-1. **Bar charts**: Use bars of different heights to represent data points.
+1. **Bar charts**: Use bars to represent data points.
 Often used for comparing values across categories.
 2. **Line charts**: Show trends and changes over time.
 Connecting data points with lines allows for easy visualization of patterns.
+3. **Area charts**: Its similar to line charts, but displays the area below the curve.
-3. **Pie charts**: Show the proportion of each category in a data set as slices of a pie.
+4. **Pie charts**: Show the proportion of each category in a data set as slices of a pie.
 Useful for highlighting the relative size of different parts of a whole.
+5. **Sankey Charts**: The Sankey diagram encodes each node of the raw data into a small rectangle.
+Different nodes are presented in different colors as far as possible.

 <img src= "/apps/components/charts.png">